algoplexity/cybernetic-intelligence/modern-slavery/work-progress.md

 This analysis directly fulfills the first part of your **"Compliance Pattern Analysis"** performance goal.
 You have successfully identified specific trends in non-compliance under Section 16.

 ---

+### Summary of Key Findings (Month 2, Task 2)

+This analysis directly addresses the second part of your **"Compliance Pattern Analysis"** performance goal.
+You have successfully identified cohorts with high rates of non-compliance.

+*   **Identified High-Risk Sectors:** The analysis has pinpointed several industry sectors where, on average, entities are struggling most with their reporting obligations.
+    *   **"Land Development and Subdivision"** and **"Office Administrative Services"** stand out as having the highest average number of non-compliant criteria per entity.
+    *   **"Financial Asset Investing"** is a particularly significant finding due to the large size of the cohort (**86 entities**).
+While its average non-compliance is slightly lower, the sheer number of entities makes this a key area for attention.
+    *   **"Other Social Assistance Services"** is also a notable cohort.

+*   **"Unknown" Category:** The presence of a large "Unknown" category (**33 entities**) with a high rate of non-compliance is an important data quality finding.
+It suggests that improving the industry classification for these entities could be a valuable future step.

+*   **Actionable Insight:** These findings allow for a more targeted compliance strategy.
+Instead of a broad approach, the policy or compliance team can focus educational outreach or engagement efforts on these specific, data-identified high-risk industries.

+---

 ---